yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 Duration: 15 minutes

-In this exercise, you will provision and configure a Azure firewall appliance in your network.
+In this exercise, you will provision and configure an Azure firewall appliance in your network.

 ### Task 1: Provision the Azure firewall appliance